 - a) In the event that a pilot interrupts the sequence after a figure is flown incorrectly, with completion on the wrong heading or in the wrong attitude, the break will always be penalised.
-Following a penalised break, a subsequent interruption may be considered a permitted break according to paragraph 4.2.2.6 if it is taken after a correctly-flown figure. - b) A pilot who has taken a penalized interruption following an HZ figure ending in the wrong direction, may recommence the sequence in the correct direction in order to regain sequence continuity.
+Following a penalised break, a subsequent interruption may be considered a permitted break according to paragraph 4.2.2.6 if it is taken after a correctly-flown figure. - b) After a penalized interruption, there is no obligation for the pilot to resume the sequence in a direction determined by the flight before the interruption.